Andrew Vaughn Player Props: White Sox vs. Brewers

 Brewers Pitching Rankings

-- The pitching staff for the Brewers has a collective 8.7 K/9, which ranks 16th in MLB.
+- The Brewers pitching staff is 16th in MLB with a collective 8.7 strikeouts per nine innings.

-- The Brewers' 4.04 team ERA ranks 12th among all league pitching staffs.
+- The Brewers have the 13th-ranked team ERA among all league pitching staffs (4.05).

-- Brewers pitchers combine to rank 24th in baseball in home runs surrendered (148 total, 1.3 per game).
+- Brewers pitchers combine to give up 149 total home runs at a rate of 1.3 per game (to rank 24th in the league).

-- Burnes (9-6) is going for his 10th victory when he takes the mound for the Brewers in his 24th start of the season.
-He's put together a 3.42 ERA in 139 1/3 innings pitched, with 141 strikeouts.
+- The Brewers will send Woodruff (1-1) to the mound for his fourth start of the season.
+He is 1-1 with a 1.65 ERA and 21 strikeouts through 16 1/3 innings pitched.

-- In his last outing on Saturday against the Pittsburgh Pirates, the righty tossed six innings, allowing two earned runs while surrendering two hits.
+- The right-hander's last time out was on Sunday against the Pittsburgh Pirates, when he threw five innings, surrendering two earned runs while giving up four hits.

+- In three games this season, the 30-year-old has an ERA of 1.65, with 11.6 strikeouts per nine innings.
+Opponents are hitting .193 against him.

 © 2023 Data Skrive.
 All rights reserved.